2022 Houston Texans season: Week 13: vs. Cleveland Browns

 Cleveland quarterback Deshaun Watson made his first start since January 3, 2021 when he still played for Houston.
 Both offenses struggled throughout the game, with the game's only offensive touchdown coming with 1:57 left on a 6-yard Kyle Allen pass to wide receiver Nico Collins.
 However, Cleveland would score two defensive touchdowns and a special teams touchdown.
-With the loss, the Texans dropped to 1–10–1 and were mathematically eliminated from playoff contention for the third season in a row.
+With the loss, the Texans dropped to 1–10–1 and were mathematically eliminated from playoff contention for the second season in a row.